browserengineering/book/book/accessibility.md

 [^moral]: We have an ethical responsibility to help all users.
 Plus,
-    there is the practical matter that if you're making a web page, it's because you want as many people as possible to benefit from it.
+    there is the practical matter that if you're making a web page, you want as many people as possible to benefit from it.

 Moreover, accessibility derives from the same [principles](intro.md)